- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 Will I be able to have a satisfying sex life?

 YES.
-Most sexual pleasure and orgasm comes from stimulation to the clitoris and intercourse or vaginal penetration can enhance that sensation.
+Most sexual pleasure and orgasm come from stimulation to the clitoris and intercourse or vaginal penetration can enhance that sensation.
 Keep in mind that every woman, regardless of her age, health issues or intimate partner preferences, experiences sexual stimulation and sensitivity in different ways.
 Discovering what you enjoy sexually is an evolving process through your lifetime.
 Thus, all women are encouraged to explore their sexuality with themselves and with their partner(s) to learn what feels both comfortable and pleasurable.
 Having MRKH doesn’t impact your sexual enjoyment or your ability to have an orgasm.

 If I have treatment will my vagina feel different to my partner?